kh-w/movielens_rating_prediction/README.md

 # Why this?
-This is the first capstone project of the HarvardX course "Data Science: Capstone".
-This is a requirement to complete the course and receive the Professional Certificate in Data Science, issue by edX and HarvardX.
+This is the first capstone project of the HarvardX course "Data Science: Capstone".<br>
+This is a requirement to complete the course and receive the Professional Certificate in Data Science, issue by edX and HarvardX.<br>

 # Source of dataset
 MovieLens 10M dataset:<br>